junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 **Mean Squared Error**

-Mean squared  error is widely used loss function in statistics.
+Mean squared  error isa  widely used loss-function in statistics.
 When integrated with KNN, it tests the similarity between training and test data  and produces the average error between the two vectors.
 MSE is a positive integer.
 When MSE is 0, the two vectors have the same value(identical).
-A greater MSE implies greater difference between two vectors(more erros).
+A greater MSE implies greater difference between two vectors(more errors).

 **The MSE equation**: